People believe many things about traffic that are false. Here are some of them, with the reasons why they are false:

 FALSE!

-stay at least 2 seconds of travel time behind the car ahead, and adding additional seconds for high speeds, bad weather, and slick
+You should always stay at least 2 seconds of travel time behind the car ahead, and adding additional seconds for higher speeds, bad weather, and slick roads.

 FALSE!